ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 # View block volumes
 {: #view-sds-volume}

-View details about a block storage volume or summary information about all volumes.
+View details about a block storage volume or summary information about all volumes for the chosen service instance.
 {: shortdesc}

 ## Viewing information about volumes in the UI
 {: #viewvols}
 {: ui}

-List all block storage volumes and view details for a single volume.
-View attached SDSaaS block volume details in instance details.
+List all volumes and view details for a single volume for the chosen service instance.

 ### Viewing information about all volumes in the UI
 {: #viewvols-ui}